micmejia/bible-dump/NKJV/Malachi/Mal 2.md

 "My covenant was with him, _one_ of life and peace, And I gave them to him _that he might_ fear _Me;_ So he feared Me And was reverent before My name.

 ###### 6
-The[^b] law of truth was in his mouth, And [^c]injustice was not found on his lips.
+The law of truth was in his mouth, And injustice was not found on his lips.
 He walked with Me in peace and equity, And turned many away from iniquity.

 ###### 7
 "For the lips of a priest should keep knowledge, And _people_ should seek the law from his mouth; For he is the messenger of the Lord of hosts.